vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>

-1- The names and system messages/personas of custom Ai tools that the user creates are stored in a file called agents.json.
-This ensures that each time the app is loaded the user created tools are available.
-Without this feature any user defined tool would disappear each time the browser tab is closed.
-The user has the ability to manually delete any tool they have created.
-Tool info is automatically deleted from the agents.json file when the user deletes a tool.
+1- The names, titles and system messages/personas of custom Ai tools that you create are stored in a file named agents.json.
+This ensures that each time you start the app, your custom tools are available.
+Without this feature any custom tool would disappear each time the browser tab is closed.
+You can manually delete any tool you have created.
+All tool data is permanently deleted from the agents.json file when you delete a tool.
+This feature gives you a clear and actionable way to manage the data that you input into system messages.

-2- The name of the last model that was used is stored in a file called last_model.txt.
-This ensures that every time the app is loaded the user's favourite model is selected in the dropdown menu.
+2- The name of the last model that you used is stored in a file named last_model.txt.
+This ensures that every time you start the app your favourite model is selected in the dropdown menu.
 This ensures a smoother user experience.

-These two files are stored locally in the same folder as the app.py file.
+Both files mentioned above are stored in the project folder, in the same place as the app.py file.

-Note: Because the Ai tool system messages are stored in a file, it's recommended that the user not include sensitive information in the tool system messages.
-However, deleting the Tool will also permanently delete it's data from the file.
-This feature gives the user a clear and actionable way to manage the data that they input into system messages.

 <br>